Eugeny/tabby/.github/ISSUE_TEMPLATE/issue-report.md

 ---

 <!--
-Before submitting an issue, make sure that:
+# READ CAREFULLY:

-* You're running the latest Tabby version: https://github.com/Eugeny/tabby/releases
+* **ENGLISH ONLY** - this issue tracker is English-only.
+Please respect the people who take time to help you with your problems.
-* You've searched the existing issues: https://github.com/Eugeny/tabby/issues
+* Search existing issues first: https://github.com/Eugeny/tabby/issues
-* Your problem is not caused by third-party plugins (disable _third-party_ plugins, restart and try to reproduce the problem).
+* Test with the latest Tabby version: https://github.com/Eugeny/tabby/releases

-*Reports are accepted in English ONLY.*
+* Disable third-party plugins.
 -->

 **Describe the problem**: